flengyel/Zettel/README.md

 `[[0000.0000.0000|0000.0000.0000 INDEX]]` is the top-level index note.

-### SEE ALSO

-The **SEE ALSO** section contains links not required in the main body, including index links, related Zettels, continuations of a chain of thought, and optional hashtags.
+The **SEE ALSO** section contains links other than those in the main body, including index links, related Zettels, continuations of a chain of thought, and optional hashtags.

 ### References